HerrDerb/copy-bluetooth-key-dual-boot/README.md

   - Always run the script with `sudo` to ensure access to system files
 - **BitLocker-encrypted Windows partition?**
   - You must unlock it before running the script
+- **Cannot set key in Linux**
+  - If you did not following the prerequisite pairing order, linux might miss the entry for the bluetooth device.

 ---